-Investments are treasury bills and bonds issued by the Government of Ghana and the Government of Nigeria.
+Investments are Open Market Operations instruments, bills and bonds issued by the Government of Ghana, Bank of Ghana and Cocoa Board.
 These are measured at amortised cost.
-On 14 February 2023, the Bank exchanged GH¢2,675.75 million of its existing Government of Ghana bonds for a series of new bonds with maturity dates commencing from 2027 to 2038, through Ghana's Domestic Debt Exchange Programme.
-The new bonds were successfully settled on the 21 February 2023 and have been allotted to the Bank on the Central Securities Depository.
+During the year, the bank exchanged GH¢2,675.75 million, USD 69.9 million and GH¢ 59.85 million of its existing Government of Ghana Cedi bonds, USD bonds and Cocoa Board bonds respectively for a series of bonds with maturity dates commencing from 2027-2038, 2027-2028 and 2024-2028 respectively, through the Ghana Domestic Debt Exchange Programme.
+The new bonds were successfully settled on February 21, 2023 for the Cedi Bonds and September 4, 2023, for the USD and Cocoa bonds and duly allocated to the bank on the Central Securities Depository.